Vobasine: Biochemistry

 Plant metabolites have been of interest for their possible biological activity and alkaloids in particular are major subjects for ethnobotanical research.
 Vobasine has been studied, for example as a potential anti-cancer agent and for its hypotensive activity.
 However, the alkaloid itself has not been developed as a drug.

 Toxicity

-Very high dose of vobasine at around 300mg/kg may cause death through CNS and respiratory depression.
+Very high dose of vobasine at around 300 mg/kg may cause death through CNS and respiratory depression.